-How COVID-19 is affecting the lives of women living with HIV
+How COVID-19 is still affecting the lives of women living with HIV

 7 video shorts from our colleagues in Kenya, South Sudan, Uganda and Zimbabwe describe what is happening to women and girls living with and affected by HIV in their communities.
 To access all the videos, click here.